Karthikeya-01/lost_and_found_new/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-### Development Setup

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Coding Standards

-- Follow PEP 8 style guide
-- Add docstrings to all functions
-- Include type hints where appropriate
-- Write unit tests for new features
-- Update documentation as needed

 ## 📚 References

 1. Lowe, D. G. (2004).
 Distinctive image features from scale-invariant keypoints. *International Journal of Computer Vision*.